Oscar Health Insurance Review (2026)

 Oscar Member Benefits

 Oscar mixes tech tools with personal support to make healthcare easier and more affordable.
-The company's member benefits focus on digital convenience, virtual care access and dedicated support that sets it apart from traditional insurers.
+The company's member benefits focus on digital convenience, virtual care access and dedicated support, which set it apart from traditional insurers.

-• Dedicated Care Team: You can message your Care Team 24/7 through the Oscar app for help finding doctors, understanding bills or navigating claims.
+• Dedicated Care Team: Message your Care Team 24/7 through the Oscar app for help finding doctors, understanding bills or sorting out a claim.

-• Virtual Urgent Care: Talk to a licensed provider 24/7 in as little as 15 minutes for $0 with most plans.
-Doctors can diagnose conditions, prescribe medications and refer you to specialists without an office visit.
+• Virtual Urgent Care: Talk to a licensed provider in as little as 15 minutes, 24/7, for $0 with most plans.
+Providers can diagnose conditions, prescribe medications and refer you to specialists.
+No office visit needed.

-• Oscar Primary Care: Available in select markets including Texas, New York, Florida, Arizona, Georgia and Oklahoma, this benefit gives $0 virtual primary care visits for routine checkups and ongoing health management.
+• Oscar Primary Care: Members in Texas, New York, Florida, Arizona, Georgia and Oklahoma get $0 virtual primary care visits for routine checkups and ongoing health management.

-• Oscar Mobile App: Oscar’s highly rated app lets you access your digital ID card, find in-network providers, refill prescriptions, track claims, check deductible status and set up autopay all from your phone.
+• Oscar App: Find in-network providers, access your digital ID card, refill prescriptions, track claims, check your deductible and set up autopay, all from your phone.

-• $3 Prescriptions: Many commonly prescribed medications cost just $3 for a 30-day supply.
-You can fill prescriptions and order refills through the app with home delivery.
+• $3 Prescriptions: Many common medications are $3 for a 30-day supply.
+Order refills through the app with home delivery.

-• Oscar Unlocks Rewards: Earn rewards by completing healthy activities like annual wellness visits, hitting daily step goals or managing chronic conditions.
-Rewards include gift cards and credits toward healthy groceries (not available in New Jersey and Oklahoma).
+• Oscar Unlocks Rewards: Complete healthy activities, annual wellness visits, daily step goals, chronic condition management, to earn gift cards and grocery credits.
+Not available in New Jersey and Oklahoma.

 Oscar Customer Experience

-Quality Rating System (QRS) scores are federal ratings that evaluate health insurance plans based on factors like medical care quality, member experience, and plan administration to help consumers compare overall plan performance.
+Quality Rating System (QRS) scores are federal ratings that evaluate health insurance plans on medical care quality, member experience and plan administration.
 Oscar's QRS scores show strong member satisfaction but uneven performance in medical quality and claims handling.
 All plan types earn a 95.3 member experience score, reflecting positive feedback on customer service, digital tools and ease of accessing care.
-Plan administration scores range from 85.08 to 89.09, suggesting smooth billing and enrollment processes.
+Plan administration scores range from 85.08 to 89.09, pointing to smooth billing and enrollment processes.

 HMO